 - For most business owners, selling their company is a once for twice in a lifetime experience, and they don’t know how to maximize the value of their business when they sell.

 - Owners of small and mid-sized companies frequently sell their business to family members or employees – and family members and employees are not able to pay what the company is worth.

 - Business owners leave money on the table when they sell because they think selling a company is easy and they can do it themselves or use their attorney or accountant to help them.
 Getting maximum value when you sell a business is not easy – and most attorneys and accountants do not have the skills or experience to get full value for a business owner.

 - When owners sell to third-party buyers, the buyers frequently have extensive experience in buying companies, and they can take advantage of the business owner’s inexperience in selling companies.

-Building on our experience in selling more than fifty closely held and family-owned companies, Corporate Performance Group provides specialized expertise and support to help business owners and entrepreneurs sell businesses for the maximum possible value.
+Building on our experience in selling more than fifty closely held and family-owned companies, Corporate Performance Group and Waypoint Private Capital provide specialized expertise and support to help business owners and entrepreneurs sell businesses for the maximum possible value.